 You Might Not Be Able To Get The Ring On Your Spouse’s Finger

-During the ceremony, you might suddenly find that wedding ring that fitted perfectly last week might be a bit tight.
-Nerves, sweating and heat can all contribute to swollen fingers – and it’s nothing to be alarmed about.
+During the ceremony, you might suddenly find that wedding ring that fit perfectly last week might be a bit tight.
+Nerves, sweating, and heat can all contribute to swollen fingers – and it’s nothing to be alarmed about.
 They will shrink back and the ring will fit again – it just might take some shoving and squeezing after you say those vows.

 Get A Professional To Do Your Hair & Makeup

 While it might be one of the more expensive elements of the day – getting a professional to do your hair and makeup is 100% worth it.
 Unless you are a professional yourself, doing it will be stressful and ultimately not as good as the professionals.
 You might not know how to blend eyeshadow properly or how to achieve that perfect curl, so don’t stress yourself out trying.
 Besides, how many times are you going to be able to have airbrush makeup done?
 Splurge a little and spoil yourself.

 You might not notice this when you are trying your dress on in the shop (they crank up the air con in those places) but wedding dresses get very hot.
 Their flattering and forgiving shape is usually attributed to layers of chiffon, satin, lace and other materials, and this all adds up to 1 thing – a hot and heavy dress.
 To combat this you need to make sure you have deodorant in your emergency kit, stay well hydrated throughout the day and if you’re getting married in the summer, a battery operated hand fan for those hot flashes.
 You should also make sure you put some baby powder on your thighs before you don the dress – it stops you chafing and being in a lot of pain on your big day!